rustacean-sh/rustacean-authorship-action/README.md

 This is achieved by checking the authorship of the file and comparing it to the PR author.

+This Action leverages the GitHub API and the [GitHub Actions Context][1] to verify the authenticity of the Rustacean file.

 ## Development

 Run the following command on development mode: